Transperfect Media Wins FOCAL International Award For Archive Restoration And Preservation

-NEW YORK, Oct.
-28, 2024 /PRNewswire/ -- TransPerfect media , in collaboration with the Centre National du Cinéma et de l'Image Animée (CNC), was honored for "Best Archive Restoration and Preservation Project or Title" at the FOCAL International Awards 2024.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+28, 2024 (GLOBE NEWSWIRE) -- TransPerfect media , in collaboration with the Centre National du Cinéma et de l'Image Animée (CNC), was honored for "Best Archive Restoration and Preservation Project or Title" at the FOCAL International Awards 2024.
 The award recognizes TransPerfect Media's digital restoration of the 1928 silent film "La Grande Passion."

 For the past 21 years, the FOCAL International Awards have celebrated the outstanding contributions of industry professionals in film and television archiving.
 This year's gala event was held at the Church House in Westminster, London.